stlab/better-code/better-code/src/chapter-3-errors.md

 process any time it's in the background, but will make it look to the user like it's still running.
 When the user switches back, every app is supposed to complete the illusion by coming back up in the same state it was killed in.
-Resilience to early termination is something you can and should design into your system.
+Non-catastrophic early termination is something you can and should design into your system. [^techniques] When you accept that sudden termination is part of *every* program's reality, it is easier to accept it as a response to bug detection, and to mitigate the effects.

+[^techniques]: Techniques for ensuring that restarting is seamless, such as saving incremental backup files, are well-known, but outside the scope of this book.

 ### Checking For Bugs